Early Years: Circle Time

 This programme is developed throughout the Primary Section; each session focuses on a specific theme and is explored and discovered through activities.
 The Grade 4 and 5 VDP programme has a basic structure but it has a high level of flexibility; the direction of lessons is frequently steered by the particular needs and concerns of the group.

-Secondary: PSE - Personal and Social Education
+Secondary: PSHE - Personal, Social and Health Education

 “Who is going to teach the knowledge and skills I will need to manage all the ‘first moments’ of my life and to stay healthy and safe?”